Amarachi32/ATMApi/README.md

 ## Code Overview
 The application is built using Entity Framework Core and C#.
 The main classes are:

-`MyDbContext`: The DbContext class that represents the database and provides access to the `User` and `Transaction` entities.
+`AtmDbContext`: The DbContext class that represents the database and provides access to the `User` and `Transaction` entities.

-`User`: The entity that represents a user in the database.
+`UserAccount`: The entity that represents a user in the database.
 It has properties for the user's ID, username, and password.

 `Transaction`: The entity that represents a transaction in the database.
 It has properties for the transaction's ID, user ID, type (deposit or withdrawal), amount, and date.

-`Program`: The main program class that handles user input and output.
+`Entry`: The main program class that handles user input and output.

 The application uses Entity Framework Core to interact with the database.
 When the user performs an operation, the application retrieves the necessary data from the database, performs the operation, and saves the changes back to the database.